centroid457/private_values/README.md

 ## Inspiration
-Designed to use private data like username/pwd kept in OsEnvironment and not open it in public projects.
+Designed to use private data like username/pwd kept in OsEnvironment (or RcFile or even both variants) and not open it in public projects.
 Main goals: short implementation and OOP usage.

 ## Features

-1. Create classes with special attributes, which will be updated from OS Environs.
+1. Create classes with special attributes, which will be updated from OsEnvirons or RcFile.
 By default it must startswith PREFIX PV___.
+In case of OsEnvirons - it is very simple.
+For RcFile it gives you much more flexibility with ini-sections.

 2. Ability to set default values.
 By this way you can share for example open username/pwd data, end user must create private data in the OS.